A diffusion approach to Stein's method on Riemannian manifolds: The distance between coupled diffusions

-6pt For this, we first need a result on the distance function of two independent diffusions on $\M$ specified by \eqref{eqn1}.
-Note that Lemma \ref{lem3} in Appendix A1 ensures the following property of $\rho(x,y)$ on neighbourhoods of \textit{the cut locus}
+For this, we first need a result on the distance function of two independent diffusions on $\M$ specified by \eqref{eqn1}.
+Lemma 3 in Appendix A of the Supplementary Material ensures the following property of $\rho(x,y)$ on neighbourhoods of the cut locus

-of $\M\times\M$: there is a set $\mathcal C_0\subset\mathcal C$ such that \begin{enumerate}[label=(\roman*), leftmargin=*] \item $\mathcal C_0$ contains the (first)-conjugate part of $C$; \item for any $(x,y)\in\mathcal C\setminus\mathcal C_0$, there is a neighbourhood $\mathcal N$ of $(x,y)$ in $\M\times\M$ and two smooth functions $\varrho_1$ and $\varrho_2$ on $\mathcal N$ such that
+of $\M\times\M$: there is a set $\mathcal C_0\subset\mathcal C$ such that \begin{enumerate}[label=(\roman*), leftmargin=*] \item $\mathcal C_0$ contains the (first)-conjugate part of $\mathcal C$; \item for any $(x,y)\in\mathcal C\setminus\mathcal C_0$, there is a neighbourhood $\mathcal N$ of $(x,y)$ in $\M\times\M$ and two smooth functions $\varrho_1$ and $\varrho_2$ on $\mathcal N$ such that

-\end{enumerate} Since the (first)-conjugate part of $\mathcal C$ has co-dimension 2 in $\M\times\M$ (cf. \cite{BL1}), the result of that Lemma also implies that $\mathcal C_0$ can be chosen to have co-dimension 2.
-Also, similarly to the argument at the beginning of the proof of Theorem \ref{thm1a}, $\mathcal N$ in $(ii)$ above can be chosen such that $\text{Exp}^{-1}(\mathcal N)$ is a disjoint union of two open sets $\mathcal V_1$, $\mathcal V_2$ in $\TM$ and, restricted to each $\mathcal V_i$, Exp is a diffeomorphism from that set to $\mathcal N$.
-Then, the smooth function $\varrho_i(x',y')$ constructed in the proof of Lemma \ref{lem3} is in fact the length of the geodesic from $x'$ and $y'$, the initial tangent vector $v_i$ to which lies in $\mathcal V_i$.
+\end{enumerate} Since the (first)-conjugate part of $\mathcal C$ has co-dimension 2 in $\M\times\M$ (see \cite{BL1}), the result of that Lemma also implies that $\mathcal C_0$ can be chosen to have co-dimension 2.
+Also, similarly to the argument at the beginning of the proof of Theorem 1, $\mathcal N$ in $(ii)$ above can be chosen such that $\text{Exp}^{-1}(\mathcal N)$ is a disjoint union of two open sets $\mathcal V_1$, $\mathcal V_2$ in $\TM$ and, restricted to each $\mathcal V_i$, Exp is a diffeomorphism from that set to $\mathcal N$.
+Then, the smooth function $\varrho_i(x',y')$ constructed in the proof of Lemma 3 in Appendix A of the Supplementary Material is in fact the length of the geodesic from $x'$ and $y'$, the initial tangent vector $v_i$ to which lies in $\mathcal V_i$.
 That is, using our notation for the length of intervening geodesics, we have $\varrho_i(x',y')=\tilde\rho(x',\exp_{x'}(v_i))$.
-This leads to the following generalisation of Theorem 5 in \cite{WSK2} and of Theorem 3 in \cite{BL1}.
-The proof of this generalisation is a slight modification of the proof for Theorem 3 in \cite{BL1} (see also \cite{LB} for more detailed derivations), and we hence omit it here.
+This leads to the following generalisation of Theorem 5 of \cite{WSK2} and of Theorem 3 of \cite{BL1}.
+The proof of this generalisation is a slight modification of the proof for Theorem 3 of \cite{BL1} (see also \cite{LB} for more detailed derivations), and we hence omit it here.

 \begin{lemma} Suppose that $X_t$ and $Y_t$ are independent diffusions on $\M$, both satisfying \eqref{eqn1}.
 Then, the distance $\rho(X_t,Y_t)$ is a semimartingale and, before the first time that $X_t=Y_t$,